Professor of Political Science, University of North Texas

 The Trump administration has dramatically reduced the number of refugees resettled to the United States.
 For Fiscal Year 2018, the cap on the number of resettled refugees was lowered to 45,000, although the actual number of admissions is likely to be far lower.

 These cuts were predicated on the notion that refugees could potentially pose a security risk to the U.S. However, these fears are misplaced, as vetting procedures for refugees are quite robust.
-In addition, refugee resettlement is a useful tool for achieving broader U.S. foreign policy objectives.
+In addition there is a strategic case to be made that, refugee resettlement is a useful tool for achieving broader U.S. foreign policy objectives.

 The United States has a long tradition of welcoming people fleeing conflict and persecution.
 Beyond the humanitarian impact of generous refugee admissions programs, they also help bring stability to conflict-ridden regions.
 Through refugee resettlement and generous overseas assistance programs, the U.S. has reduced the burden on countries of first asylum, which often have weak capacity to manage migration.
 Moreover, refugee resettlement helps to facilitate the cooperation of regional partners and allies as the U.S. pursues broader geostrategic objectives, including military operations.